antonjan/google_assistant/README.md

-# googlea_ssistant
+# google_assistant
-This repository will have my Google Assistant development code
+This repository will have my Google Assistant development code.
+I am trying to create a voise operated banking app to do payments and get statemets.